 To track the RECs associated with the customer's participation in the programs, SDG&E will create one sub-account per year for the connected.....to the sun programs as a part of its Western Renewable Energy Generation Information System ("WREGIS") account.
-Monthly, SDG&E will track and transfer the number of cumulative kWh related to the RPS program into its standard RPS sub-accounts.
-SDG&E will transfer the number of cumulative kWh related to the SunRate program (those that exceed RPS targets) into the newly created connected.....to the sun WREGIS sub-account.
+Monthly, SDG&E will track and transfer the number of cumulative kWh related to the connected.....to the sun programs into the newly created connected.....to the sun WREGIS sub-account.
 SDG&E will retire the RECs that have accumulated within the connected.....to the sun program's WREGIS sub-account on an annual basis under the Utility Pricing Program Category currently available through WREGIS.
 This category is separate and apart from the Provincial Report Category that WREGIS provides for RPS compliance reporting.
 The RECs from one category cannot be comingled with another, which provides customers with added assurance that the connected.....to the sun program RECs are attributed to the customer and not used for SDG&E's RPS compliance.
 SDG&E will include a statement in its annual RPS Compliance filing stating that the RECs for these programs that exceed the mandated RPS level were not used for RPS compliance.
 This statement will include the annual total of RECs for these programs that were retired in the prior year on behalf of customers.
-Concurrently with its annual RPS compliance filing, SDG&E will also generate, and post to its website, a Utility Pricing Program Category report from WREGIS summarizing the RECs retired for the connected....to the sun programs in the prior year.
+Concurrently with its annual RPS compliance filing, SDG&E will also generate, and post to its website, a Utility Pricing Program Category report from WREGIS summarizing the RECs retired for the connected.....to the sun programs in the prior year.